Portugal in 2 Weeks

 Day 7 – Salema

 Today, simply enjoy the beach.
-Salema is a fishing village so you’ll see their colorful boats down on the east edge of the beach.
+Salema is a fishing village so you’ll see colorful boats down on the east edge of the beach.
 You may catch some fishermen mending their nets if you park yourself nearby.
-You can rent beach items including a lounge chair, sunshade, boogie boards, etc at the Atlantico restaurant situated on the beach.
+You can rent beach items including a lounge chair, sunshade, and boogie boards, at the Atlantico restaurant situated on the beach.
 You can also grab beach drinks and snacks at their kiosk.

 At very low tide you can head over the rocks on the west end to Figueira Beach but head back before the tide comes up.
+If you feel up for a hike, there are some nice ones that leave from Salema beach and head out to nearby villages like Figueira.

 Grab an afternoon drink either on the deck of Atlantico or at one of the few bars in town: Gin Bar/Bar Atabua or Bar Aventura.